Punita Sinha Embraces New Opportunities

 Outside of work, Punita is active in the Tri-Valley Interfaith Interconnect Group, which tries to bring understanding and solidarity between different faiths.
 She’s also involved in several yoga and meditation groups and enjoys national and international traveling with family.

 Her travel philosophy is much like her work philosophy—embracing spontaneity and new opportunities.
 “We avoid organized tours and prefer roughing it and planning day by day,” she said.
 “We have the most fun when we’re together as a family.”

 I work with and manage a team of computer scientists who work in software development on large multi-physics codes.
 These codes model real-world physical phenomenon with sets of mathematical equations.
 Simulation software allows us to mimic an experiment, the way animation simulates real-world situations or characters in a movie.
 Since these problems can take days, weeks, or months to run, we speed them up by running pieces in parallel on hundreds of thousands of computer processors—think of your iPhone as a single processor.
-What is exciting is that we work with state-of-the-art supercomputers, such as Sequoia.
+What is exciting is that we work with state-of-the-art supercomputers.